thriveweb/deking-new/content/posts/2018-10-30-pool-decking-options-advantages-and-tips.md

   description: >-
     Pool Decking Options - The right deck can enhance your pool, garden and home; increase your outdoor living area plus the resale value of your home.
-  title: 'Pool Decking Options, Advantages and Tips | Deking Decks'
+  title: 'Pool Decking Options, Advantages and Tips SE QLD'
 ---
 [Pool decking](https://www.dekingdecks.com.au/services/pool-decking/) if done right can substantially increase the aesthetic look of your pool increasing your enjoyment of sunny days spent around the pool.